robertop/rp-angular-poll/README.md

 # rp-angular-poll
-A small polling (survey) application that leverages Angular JS and Firebase Backend As A Service
+A small polling (survey) application that leverages Angular JS and Firebase Backend As A Service.
+This is a fully functional polling application that uses [Firebase](https://www.firebase.com/) for persisting of its data.

 Prerequisites:
 * NPM - You can install this via your OS package manager (homebrew, apt, yum, rpm), even chocolatey